-To celebrate the launch of my new USA TODAY national best seller, Millionaire Milestones: Simple Steps To Seven Figures, I want to share how you might feel and what you might do as you hit various levels of wealth.
+To celebrate Millionaire Milestones: Simple Steps To Seven Figures making the USA TODAY national bestseller list, I want to share how you might feel and what you might do as you hit various levels of wealth.
 Perhaps by sharing, I'll motivate you to save and invest more aggressively.
 We'll start with reaching your first million, then move on to $5 million, $10 million, and $20 million.

 I stop at $20 million because once you surpass that threshold, there's not much left you can spend money on to meaningfully improve your lifestyle.
 Beyond $20 million, building more wealth simply becomes a game, a personal challenge, or an exercise in greed.